Aerosmith (album): Reception

 The album was not a success when it was released on January 5, 1973.
-To the band's disappointment, it was not reviewed in Rolling Stone magazine.
-Moreover, Columbia released Aerosmith at the same time as Bruce Springsteen's debut album, for which they made a greater promotional effort.
+To the band's disappointment, it was not reviewed in Rolling Stone.
+Moreover, Columbia released Aerosmith at the same time as Bruce Springsteen's debut album, Greetings from Asbury Park, N.J., for which they made a greater promotional effort.
 Critics compared the band unfavorably to the Rolling Stones and the New York Dolls.
+In a 1998 interview, bassist Tom Hamilton recalls a lukewarm reception from radio stations toward the album, with a general response that the band were "a Kmart version of the Stones", so the band were told that unless the next album was better, they would be dropped by the record company.